Miriam Hyman Children's Eye Care Centre

 The MHCECC is already making a significant impact on prevention and treatment of eye conditions and rehabilitation of patients.
 It will continue to do so for thousands of children who would otherwise have little access to eye care.

-There is no other paediatric eye care facility in the state of Orissa.
-The population of Orissa is approximately 50 million (equivalent to that of England).
+There is no other paediatric eye care facility in the state of Odisha.
+The population of Odisha is approximately 50 million (equivalent to that of England).
 Children under 16 comprise approximately 45% of the total population.

 There are approximately eight million blind people in India and one million are under sixteen.
 Visual impairment has a devastating effect on a child's development, education, life chances and quality of life.
 There are life-long consequences for the individual, the family and community.